-In today’s ever-changing ESG landscape, considering the vast stakeholder expectations surrounding these issues, I ask the key question: What are you missing?
+In today’s ever-changing ESG landscape, considering the vast stakeholder expectations surrounding these issues, we ask the key question: What are you missing?

 Investors with an ESG lens are using positive screens for ESG responsibility, a checklist of good behavior.
 A CSR department?
 Check.
 Women on your board?
 Check.
 A sustainability report?
 Check.
 This checklist is important, necessary even.
 But inherent problems exist in its structure.
 Just a few include:

 - We are inherently ignoring ESG risks in companies outside the Fortune/S&P landscape

 - Venture Capital and Private Equity are missing potential ESG risks that could deeply affect their portfolio’s return

 - Individual investors and consumers aren’t reading 180 page sustainability reports

 - Big corporations are resting too easy on checking the boxes we listed above, and ignoring major ESG risk as a result

 - The current ESG landscape all but ignores the nonprofit sector in its evaluation, even though the sector generates over $1 billion in economic value in the U.S. alone

 With our clients, we craft plans to bring your programs, initiatives and business values to a place where you know and understand the environmental, social and governance risks in your work, how to mitigate those risks in a minimally invasive and cost-conscious way, and communicate your foresight and subsequent action to investors and consumers.